Frequently Asked Questions

 In one sense, yes.
 We have certainly had UK charity status since February 2017 (registered charity number 1171844).
 However, we are also a non-profit social enterprise and a humanitarian movement at the same time.
 Read more here.

 Local humanitarians are the doctors and the nurses, the aid workers and the volunteers, that risk their own lives to respond to the immediate healthcare needs of their war-devastated communities.
 Read more here.

 Your contribution is immediately debited from your card by our trusted payment gateway partner.
 They hold the funds in an e-wallet account until the fundraising campaign is complete.

-If the campaign doesn’t reach its target then you are given the choice of: i) contributing to another campaign, or ii) taking a refund (subject to the deduction of any card fees).
+If the campaign doesn’t reach its target, then you are given the choice of:

 Accountability is central to CanDo.
 Our vision is all about channelling contributions more efficiently to save lives.
 We want to be absolutely certain that CanDoers are supporting credible and trustworthy projects - and that money is going to the right places.
 So before we take on any humanitarian partner, we rigorously assess and vet them.
 Then during projects we monitor our local partners so that you can have full confidence that your support is having an impact.
 This means measuring, testing, impact assessing and helping refine partners’ campaigns.